-I have to say I’m very impressed with how the Hermitage Foundation in Lausanne always manages in its exhibitions to include a favourite painting of mine, discovered during my five-year stay as an expat in Hampstead, London.
+I’M chuffed how, in its recent exhibits, the Hermitage Foundation has managed to include a favourite painting of mine – this time, it’s one I loved during my five-year stay as an expat in Hampstead, London.

 Its recently concluded exhibition “British Painting from Turner to Whistler” gave me the chance to admire once again “The Bayswater Omnibus” by George William Joy, and I’m no less spoiled in its present exhibition “Shadows – From the Renaissance to Present Day” that runs until 27 October.

 This exhibition explores yet another theme of western iconography – shadows – and features an entirely new selection of nearly 140 artworks that takes in 500 years of art history from the Renaissance to present day and includes paintings, installations, sculpture, prints, drawings, cut-outs, photography and video.